CFPhantom/business-change-verification/README.md

 Implementation Examples
 ```

 The discipline defines what should be verified.
 BCV is not a brand measurement discipline, it verifies organizational facts declared by the company, and whether those facts are accurately reflected in how AI understands the company.
-The standards define how to implement the company AI profile that makes verification possible.
+The standards define how to implement the AI Layer that makes verification possible.
 The examples show what implementation looks like in practice.
 The repository supports the discipline.
 It does not define it.

 ---

 # Business Change Verification (BCV)

-*Organizations continuously create enterprise value through business change.
+*Organizations continuously create enterprise value through material business change.
 BCV defines how those changes can be verified in a AI-mediated world.*

 Every organization now has two audiences: humans and machines.